 This post has been sitting in my drafts folder for almost a year now, and the relaunch of my blog is a great opportunity to get it out there.

-I’ve done some editing to make it more relevant to today, but the main points still stand up.
+I've made some edits to make it more relevant to today, but the main points still stand.

 About 18 months ago I decided to leave hibu.
 This was a difficult decision to make as I got on well with my colleagues and especially with my team.